dcooper2/FB_Project/README.md

 - Can request to be friends: Being someone's friend means (1) you will show up in the "Friends list" on their profile page and vice versa, and (2) you will be allowed to post on their Wall, and vice versa.
 - Each person has a wall (not a news feed)
 - Persistent storage of info

+General notes:
+-session User will be referred to as "LoginUser" when attemption to .getAttribute(), but the variable can be renamed as you like as long as its consistent throughout that jsp